mukeshpanchal27/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.9.13 - 2025-04-29 =
+* Update - Revert the changes related to the Grant API Pull Access in Onboarding feature made in version 2.9.12.

 = 2.9.12 - 2025-04-22 =
 * Add - During onboarding, it requires granting access to Google's WordPress.com application to synchronize product data with Google.
 * Add - Event tracking of how users process the WPCOM app authorization for the API Pull feature.